Brad14t/30-Day-SOC-Challenge/README.md

 # Elastic-Home-Lab

+# Quick Summary of Sections

+**Elastic Server Setup:**

+* Setup first Virtual Private Cloud (VPC)
+* VM running inside VPC
+* Download Elastic onto VM via PowerShell
+* Setup firewall for VM inside VULTR

+**Installing Kibana:**

+* Downloaded and installed Kibana in VM via PowerShell
+* Adjusted Firewall settings

+**Windows Server Setup**

+* Deployed another VM, this time Windows.

+**Elastic Agent & Fleet Server Setup**

+* Deployed another VM, this time another Ubuntu instance, this will be the fleet server.
+* Expanded the VPC
+* Started a fleet inside Elastic
+* Adjusted in PowerShell to make it so all servers could talk to each other, while filtering out the public data I dont want.
+* Created and connected our first agent, data is now being output and visualized.

+**Installing Sysmon**

+* Installed Sysmon on Windows server, and started to look at logs and noticing potential bad logs via event codes.

 # Elastic Server Setup

 First I need a cloud enviorment, I use VULTUR due to the free $300.